minibolt-guide/minibolt/guide/system/security.md

   ChallengeResponseAuthentication no
   ```

-* Change the default SSH to your custom port.
-Uncomment the `Port` parameter and change `22` to your custom one.
+* (Optional) If you want to change the default SSH to your custom port (recommended), uncomment the `Port` parameter and change `22` to your custom one.
 Save and exit.

   ```sh
   Port <your custom SSH port>